 1. Focus on teaching and learning.

-Matt Cooper is associate provost for Center for Teaching and Learning at Thomas Edison State University, a primarily online institution.
-He offered some advice for traditional institutions for finishing this term of distance learning and preparing to support distance learning in upcoming terms.
-“This semester is about maintaining that connection to students and delivering your in-class content the best you can online,” he said.
+“Maintain that connection to students and deliver your in-class content the best you can online,” he said.
 “Focus first on things like providing excellent feedback to students, making sure that rubrics are being utilized.
 Presence, communication, assessment — those should be the top three things that faculty should be looking at right now to improve the student experience this semester.”

 2. Use data to answer new questions.

-- Adding questions to your existing course evaluations or creating additional surveys to provide students with a place to share their experiences of this disruption.
+- Adding questions to your existing course evaluations or creating additional surveys to allow students to share their experiences.

 - Did they have adequate internet access?